tableau/server-client-python/docs/docs/api-ref.md

 Updates the group on the site.
 If domain_name = 'local' then update only the name of the group.
-If not - update group from domain.
+If not - update group from the Active Directory with domain_name.

 REST API: [Delete Group](http://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api_ref.htm#Update_Group%3FTocPath%3DAPI%2520Reference%7C_____95){:target="_blank"}